Are you planning a Salt Lake City skiing trip? Want to know what the best places to ski in Utah are?

-Obviously, you can purchase a full day ticket that includes the entire resort, but Brighton has the options of half day tickets.
+Obviously, you can purchase a full-day ticket that includes the entire resort, but Brighton has the option of half-day tickets.
 Beginner tickets only include certain lifts that have green slopes.

 Brighton also has night skiing options from 4:00pm – 9:00pm.
 There are night skiing promotions offered weekly so be sure to check their website.

 Brighton has 5 high-speed quads, 1 triple, and a magic carpet lift.

 One question you might have is if you need a reservation for group lessons.
 The answer is NO!